 Aging, previous injury, family history, chronic inflammation.

-Shockwave therapy, PRP, Stromal Vascular Fraction (SVF).
+Shockwaves, PRP, Stromal Vascular Fraction (SVF).

 Copyright © 2025 .
 All rights reserved.